zuxi-oss/fsblueprint/README.md

 # FSBlueprint

-**FSBlueprint** is a Python tool for bidirectional conversion between YAML blueprints and directory structures.
-Effortlessly scaffold complex projects from a single YAML file, or generate a reproducible YAML blueprint from any existing folder tree—including file contents.
+**FSBlueprint** is a Python CLI and API tool for working with directory structures and blueprints.
+Easily scaffold projects from YAML definitions or generate reusable blueprints from existing directories.

+---

-## Features
+## ✨ Features

-- Scaffold entire directory trees (with files and contents) from YAML
+- ✅ Scaffold full folder structures from a simple YAML blueprint
-- Generate a YAML blueprint from any existing directory structure
+- ✅ Generate YAML from any existing folder structure
+- ✅ Default: Outputs a **tree-style structure preview**
+- ✅ Optional: Include **file contents** in the YAML blueprint with `--with-content`
-- Supports nested folders, empty files, and multi-line file contents
+- ✅ Supports nested folders, empty files, and multiline content
-- Simple CLI and Python API
+- ✅ Simple CLI + importable Python API

+---

-## Installation
+## 📦 Installation

 Install from PyPI: